maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * $at->get_at_mark() really ought to be $at->matches(), since that is how it is used.
 * Finish cleaning up stack_utils.
 * Make sure error messages on the authoring form sit next to the appropriate field.
 Currently this is a limitation of moodle forms.
+* Expand the capabilities of CASText to enable the value of a variable (not just its displayed LaTeX form) to be included in the HTML.
+E.g. using a tag such as `#x^2#` now this syntax is available again.
+This is needed for the Google charts.

 ## Languages